Science in Estonia

 The focus on solving global problems has led our top scientists to work on the link between plants and climate change, to develop smart cities, probiotic bacteria or novel energy solutions, to create data processing solutions that protect privacy, and much more.

-Several Estonian scientists have received international awards: recent recognitions include, for example, Lauri Mälksoo’s work on international law, Jaan Einasto’s discoveries on the structure of the universe, and Mart Min’s inventions that have given us a smarter pacemaker.
+Several Estonian scientists have received international awards: recognitions include, for example, Lauri Mälksoo’s work on international law, Jaan Einasto’s discoveries on the structure of the universe, and Mart Min’s inventions that have given us a smarter pacemaker.
+One of the most successful Estonian researchers, ERC grantee and professor Ülo Niinemets’s work has led to a rethink on global climate modelling and strengthened research into crop resilience.

 The academic articles written by Estonian scientists are widely read and cited by their international colleagues.
 Moreover, Estonian science is widely networked via international collaboration and is present in many of the cutting-edge science projects: our researchers collide particles at CERN, map and analyse global biodiversity, keep an eye on the globe from space with ESA, and read genes to discover the secrets of health and the history of populations.